-Does this payment include a Child Care Tax Credit to help pay for child care expenses?
+Does this payment include a childcare element to help pay for child care expenses?

-IF either adult, or the only adult in the BU does not work, or works for less than 16 hours per week

-Child Care Tax Credit is normally only recorded if both partners work at least 16 hours per week, or one is in such work and the other incapacitated.
+IF either adult, or the only adult in the BU does not work, or works for less than 16 hours per week week, or one is in such work and the other incapacitated.
 Please check and record in a note

+Child Care Tax Credit is normally only recorded if both partners work at least 16 hours per